Partial Fault Does Not Prohibit Recovery for Injuries under Texas Law

 Many Texas injury victims err by not contacting an attorney if they feel partially responsible for an accident

 Unfortunately, it is common for people injured in accidents to not contact an attorney if they feel they are partially to blame.
 The failure to consult with an experienced lawyer and learn more about your rights under Texas law can thwart any possibility of a recovery for your injuries.
-Our attorneys have over 100 years combined experience handling civil cases.
-Contact our office today for a free case evaluation.
-We handle cases in all Texas counties including Tarrant, Dallas, Johnson, and Wise counties as well as Hurst, Euless, Bedford, Haltom City, Richland Hills, North Richland Hills, Watauga, Grapevine, Colleyville, Southlake, Arlington, Keller, Grand Prairie, Dallas, and Fort Worth.
+When selecting a personal injury attorney it is important that you select a firm which handles major injury cases and in which the lawyers have substantial experience.
+You should also determine whether the attorneys are board certified and whether the firm employs a full time investigator.
+Finally, you should determine whether the firm is large enough to advance court costs and whether the office can devote multiple attorneys to your case.
+This is true whether you were injured in counties including Tarrant, Dallas, Johnson, and Wise as well as Fort Worth, Hurst, Euless, Bedford, Haltom City, Richland Hills, North Richland Hills, Watauga, Grapevine, Colleyville, Southlake, Arlington, Keller, Grand Prairie, and Dallas.